CompEng0001/mdbook-qr/README.md

 ### Custom Configuration Overview

-All configurations are inheritted if not explicitly set in the sub-table.
-It is

 | Key | Type | Description | Example |
 |-----|------|--------------|----------|
 | `preprocessor.qr.custom.marker` | string | Placeholder text used in Markdown | `"{{QR_CUSTOM}}"` |